Large ELA Projects Series: Museum Exhibit Proposal

 What Is the Museum Exhibit Proposal?

-Students conduct research, select artifacts that represent the story they want to tell, and explain how those artifacts help visitors understand the historical topic.
+Students conduct research, select or create “artifacts” that represent the story they want to tell, and explain how those artifacts help visitors understand the historical topic.

 The project includes both research and persuasive writing, which makes it an excellent cross-curricular assessment for middle school ELA.